If writing is a summer priority and you’re not already writing, look for this lurking dangerous thought.

 Who Wants to Plan?

 Planning could erode your current high so you’re having none of that.
 You’re not ready to face tradeoffs and time constraints.
 You remember how anxiety and frustration emerge when you start “getting real” about time.
 You’re not interested.
-You’d rather enjoy the illusion.
+You’d rather enjoy the allusion.

 Enjoy the Temporary Pleasure